frossm/rpncalc/mdbook/src/Chapters/Snap.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/rpncalc)

-As a shameless plug, you can [Search for 'Fross'](https://snapcraft.io/search?q=fross) to see all of my Snap packages.
+As a shameless plug, you can [Search for 'Fross'](https://snapcraft.io/search?q=fross) to see all of my Snap packages, or visit my [GitHub home](https://github.com/frossm) for my other open source software.

 While I'm a fan of Snaps, there are positives and negatives to using them.